 While I treat a broad array of conditions and illnesses, my focus is digestive pain including it’s related issues, anxiety i.e., GAD, PTSD, panic attacks, and pain i.e., muscle pain, headaches, joint pain, back pain, neck pain, migraines, etc.

 Before returning home to North Carolina and practicing acupuncture in Cary, I practiced in Denver, CO.
 There I was on the marketing committee of the Acupuncture Association of Colorado.
 I was a member of the Alter Med Research Foundation interfacing allopathic medicine and research based complementary medicines.
 I also volunteered with Acupuncture Without Borders after the Aurora theatre shootings and participated in local news station health fairs.
-I am currently licensed in North Carolina and serve as vice president for the North Carolina Society of Acupuncture and Asian Medicine (NCSAAM).
-Nationally I maintain certification with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+I am currently licensed in North Carolina and have served as vice president and treasurer for the North Carolina Society of Acupuncture and Asian Medicine (NCSAAM).
+Nationally, I maintain certification with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Additionally, I am certified as a Diplomate in Oriental Medicine which includes Foundations in Oriental Medicine, Acupuncture with Point Location, Herbology and Biomedicine.

 My Master of Science and Oriental Medicine degree was earned from Southwest Acupuncture College in Santa Fe, NM.
 Additionally, I have a Bachelors of Science degree.